Doctors Note Logo

 With expert care, accurate diagnosis, and a personalized treatment plan, most women can regain control over their days.

-If you're experiencing unexplained daytime sleepiness or other concerning symptoms, consider using a free Narcolepsy symptom checker to better understand what you're experiencing before your appointment.
+If you're experiencing unexplained daytime sleepiness or other concerning symptoms, consider checking your symptoms with Ubie's free narcolepsy assessment tool to gain clarity on what you're experiencing before your appointment.
 Then schedule a visit with a qualified sleep specialist to discuss your concerns.

 Most importantly, speak to a doctor about any symptoms that could be serious or life-threatening.
 Early evaluation leads to better outcomes—and better sleep.